 Does Routine work offline?

 Yes, Routine is built offline-first.
-You can simply continue working without an internet connection and everything syncs automatically as soon as you’re back online.
-This makes it reliable for people who are often on the go.
+You can just keep working without an internet connection and everything syncs automatically as soon as you’re back online.
+This makes it reliable for people who are on the go a lot.

 Is Routine available on Android?

 Yes, the Android app is available and you can download it.
 Routine runs on iOS, Android, macOS, Windows, Linux and via the web app.
-This makes it one of the few productivity tools that really works everywhere.
+That makes it one of the few productivity tools that truly works everywhere.

 Conclusion

 Routine is a solid choice if you’re looking for a fast, keyboard-driven way to manage your calendar, tasks and notes.
-The console function is really a standout feature and once you get used to the shortcuts, you work much more efficiently than in traditional tools.
+The console feature is truly a standout and once you get used to the shortcuts, you work much more efficiently than in traditional tools.

-However, Routine isn’t for everyone.
-The learning curve, the sometimes cluttered calendar view, and the lack of advanced task management features can be off-putting.
+Still, Routine is not for everyone.
+The learning curve, the sometimes messy calendar view, and the lack of advanced task management features can be off-putting.
 If you like visual interfaces and extensive customization, also check out Sunsama or Motion.

-But are you someone who wants to work quickly, loves keyboard shortcuts, and wants everything in one place?
+But are you someone who wants to work fast, loves keyboard shortcuts, and wants everything in one place?
 Then Routine is definitely worth trying.
 Download the free version and see if it clicks.